oopsmonk/documentation/hornet/1.1/tutorials/one-click-private-tangle.md

 # "One Click" Private Tangle Tutorial

-In this tutorial you will learn how to use a set of Docker-based tools and pre-configured setups to deploy a ([hornet-based](https://github.com/gohornet/hornet)) Private Tangle in **"one click"** to cloud environments or platforms.
+In this tutorial, you will learn how to use a set of Docker-based tools and pre-configured setups to deploy a ([hornet-based](https://github.com/gohornet/hornet)) Private Tangle in **"one click"** to cloud environments or platforms.

 ## Background